johnny353535/yoi/docs/_pages/modules/toggleGroup.md

 ---

 ## Toggle Group

-This script provides simple hooks you can use to logically group elements anywhere inside a document and make them *toggleable*.
+<p class="intro">This script provides simple hooks you can use to logically group elements anywhere inside a document and make them *toggleable*.
 This means the elements behave like a group of tabs, you can always switch to one element and hide all the others.
-Other than tabs, you can use any markup you like (for any trigger or target item), you can provide an *activeClassName* to highlight an active trigger element and you can even define the event *per trigger*.
+Other than tabs, you can use any markup you like (for any trigger or target item), you can provide an *activeClassName* to highlight an active trigger element and you can even define the event *per trigger*.</p>

 |                              |                                                                          |
 | -                            | -                                                                        |